nathanial/geist/MesherPlan.md

   - If drawn in the opaque pass, include them in WCC with translucent materials; otherwise, exclude and draw in a separate transparent pass.
 - “Don’t occlude same” flags: no longer needed for seams; parity removes interior faces by design.
 - Prevent over-merging: keep `LightBin` (and AO if folded) in the merge key.

+Thin shapes (hybrid) seam policy:
+- Thin shapes are not routed through WCC parity; they rely on occluder checks to avoid duplicate faces.
+This is robust because their thin volumes do not create shared coplanar interior faces across chunk borders.
+If needed, unify them under WCC using axis-dependent scales.

 ---